 Option One

-For the first option plugs were mocked up with a slot cut on the face of the plug.
+For the first option, plugs were mocked up with a slot cut on the face of the plug.
 This allowed the use of a speed wrench for insertion and removal.

 Option Two

 Option two was a battery powered, clutched driver set at an appropriate torque to achieve finger-tight (probably a few inch/pounds).